Courthouse

 “I am one of only a handful of Phoenix DUI Lawyers that focuses solely on DUI Defense representation.”

-I have spent my entire career focused on Arizona DUI Defense representation, having personally defended over 4,200+ DUI clients in the past 19+ years.
+I have spent my entire career SOLELY focused on Arizona DUI Defense Representation, having personally defended more than 4,400 Driving Under the Influence (DUI) clients in the past 19+ years.

-If you’re looking for a divorce attorney, tax attorney, or civil attorney, I can comfortably say, "I’m not the one for you."
+If you’re looking for a Divorce Attorney, Tax Attorney, Civil Attorney, etc., I can comfortably say, "I’m not the one for you."
+I ONLY defend DUI cases in most of Maricopa County, Arizona.

 Coming up with traditional, as well as outside-the-box motions and defenses for my clients, often with good results, is the hallmark of my practice.

 Lawyers that say they are "aggressive" or "will fight for you" are a dime a dozen.
-They use these phrases because they think people want to hear them.
-Being "aggressive" isn’t the same as being good and is often used to put on a show to hide the fact that they aren’t doing anything meaningful for the client.
+They use these phrases because it is a proven advertising phrase.
+Being "aggressive" isn’t the same as being good, and is often used to put on a show to hide the fact that they aren’t doing anything meaningful for the client.

-The same is true for the lawyers claiming to do DUI Defense, Criminal Cases, Accident Cases, and Divorces.
-A Jack-of-all-Trades is a master of none!
-By handling all sorts of cases, they take away from their ability to truly focus on DUIs, and keep up to date on the latest changes in Phoenix DUI Defense Representation.
+The same is true for the Lawyers claiming to do DUI Defense, and Criminal Cases, and Accident Cases, and Divorces, etc. A Jack-of-all-Trades is a master of none!
+By handling all sorts of cases, they take away from their ability to truly focus on DUIs, and keep up-to-date on the latest changes in DUI Defense Representation.

-I have not only taught other lawyers how to do DUI Defense Representation at statewide seminars, but I produced DUI Legal Guides used by defense lawyers across Arizona.
+I have not only taught other lawyers how to do DUI Defense Representation at statewide seminars, but I have produced DUI Legal Guides used by defense lawyers across Arizona.

-I am one of Arizona's most award-winning DUI Defense Lawyers, recognized nationally, including in a 2022 issue of USA Today.
+I am one of Arizona's most award-winning DUI Defense Lawyers, as well as being recognized nationally.
+I was the only DUI Defense Lawyer in the United States named a "Power Lawyer" in a 2022 issue of USA Today

-There are no other private DUI Defense Lawyers in Arizona that have personally defended more DUI cases than I have.
-And as a bonus, I offer a flat rate for my legal services without any hidden charges.
-This guarantees that I offer some of the most competitive rates among all Arizona DUI Attorneys, while being the preeminent leader in the field of DUI Defense Representation.
+There are no other private Lawyers in Arizona that have personally defended more DUI cases than I have.
+And as a bonus, I offer a very reasonable flat rate for my legal services, with a payment plan, and without any hidden charges.
+This guarantees that I offer some of the most competitive rates among all Arizona DUI Attorneys, while being a well-documented and preeminent leader in the field of DUI Defense Representation.

 Over the years, countless people have come to me after discovering that their first lawyer made a mistake, gave them false hope or false promises, or simply took their money and didn't do much to advance their case.
 And you would be surprised at how often this happens.

-So, instead of wasting time and money on the wrong DUI Defense Attorney, do yourself a favor and get the proven and documented best DUI Lawyer in Phoenix and the surrounding areas of Maricopa County.
+So, instead of wasting time and money on the wrong DUI Defense Attorney, do yourself a favor and get the proven and well-recognized best DUI Lawyer in Phoenix and the surrounding areas of Maricopa County.

-You can reach me on my cell phone: 480-720-7839.
+You can reach me on my personal cell phone at 480-720-7839 for a Free ‘In Depth’ Consultation.

 dui attorney brian sloan headshot